klaytn/kips/KIPs/kip-82.md

 ### Klaytn node update

 The Klaytn node will be updated according to the new reward policy.
-The CN portion is further split into basic reward and staked reward.
-The staked reward is then distributed among CNs proportional to their staking shares.
-Their shares are calculated proportionally to their stake amounts except for the minimum staking amount.
+The CN reward is further split into proposer reward and staking reward.
+The staking reward is distributed among CNs proportionally to their staking amounts minus the minimum staking amount.

-Two new governance parameters fine control the new reward distribution algorithm.
-The initial values below will be used in the Cypress mainnet when KIP-82 is first applied.
-The parameters can be updated by the existing governance mechanism.
+A new governance parameter is introduced to tune the new reward distribution algorithm.
+The initial value below will be used in the Cypress mainnet when KIP-82 is first applied.
+The parameter can be updated using the existing governance mechanism.

 | Name                | Type   | Meaning                                                 | Initial Value |
 |---------------------|--------|---------------------------------------------------------|---------------|
 | `reward.kip82ratio` | string | The relative ratio between proposer and staking rewards | "20/80"       |

 During integer arithmetics, minuscule remaining amounts may be emitted as by-products.
-Such remaining amounts will be added to the proposer or KGF portion.
+The proposer gets the remainder from the staking share disribution, and KGF gets the the remainder from the distribution among proposer, stakers, KIR, KGF.

 Below pseudocode illustrates the new reward distribution algorithm.
 Note: `//` is round down integer division.

 ```python
 from collections import defaultdict